The Price Isn’t Always Right. Ransomware is on the Rise.

 So how can we tackle this challenge?

-A blockchain—the technology underlying bitcoin and other c...
+A blockchain is a shared digital ledger, or a continually up...
 More analytics provide critical A cryptocurrency (or crypto currency) is a digital asset des...
 More intelligence needed to trace ransomware actors.
 However, it is crucial to not only trace ransomware proceeds to find and stop the operators, but also to strengthen systems and educate the public on how these compromises occur in order to truly mitigate disruption.

 Because ransomware actors use public blockchains for receiving payments, all transactions can be viewed on the chain, enabling law enforcement (or anyone, for that matter) to trace the flow of funds.
 But that’s just on the surface.